Bernard Museum of Judaica

 Welcome to the Temple Emanu-El Bernard Museum of Judaica.
 The exquisite artifacts of community and ceremonial life that make up the Bernard Museum’s permanent collection offer a vivid perspective on the diversity of Jewish culture through the ages.

-The museum is closed for the month of January and February 2024.
-The museum will re-open on Sunday, March 3.
+Please note, in preparation for Rosh Hashanah, the museum will be closed on Wednesday, October 2 and Thursday, October 3.
+The museum will re-open on Sunday, October 6.
 Regular museum hours are Sunday through Thursday, 10:00 AM – 4:00 PM.

 Etrog: The Wandering Fruit